abhood1418/Thinker_App/README.md

 MVP Base Features:

-    - Render from API to page.
+    - Renders from API to page.

     - Styled Using Flex Box.